 Torcello

-Torcello is a hidden gem in the Venetian Islands that is known for its ancient history and beautiful Byzantine mosaics.
-Torcello was once a thriving trade center, but today it is a quiet island, with only a few permanent residents.
+Torcello is a hidden gem in the Venetian Islands that is known for its history, scenery and beautiful Byzantine mosaics.
+It was once a thriving trade center, but today it is a quiet island, with only a few permanent residents.

 One of the main attractions of Torcello is the Cathedral of Santa Maria Assunta, which dates back to the 7th century.
 The cathedral houses beautiful Byzantine-era mosaics, so that visit is well worth it.
 The most famous mosaic is the depiction of the Last Judgment, which you can find on the west wall of the cathedral.